Dr. T.K. Lawless International Dark Sky Park releases 2021 stargazing schedule - Leader Publications

 CASSOPOLIS — Cass County stargazers will have many opportunities this year to view planets, constellations and more at a park dedicated to preserving naturally occurring dark skies, thanks to the Cass County Parks Department.

-The Cass County Parks Department recently released its Dr. Lawless International Dark Sky Park/Michigan Dark Sky Preserve 2021 stargazing schedule.
+The Cass County Parks Department recently released its Dr. T.K.
+Lawless International Dark Sky Park/Michigan Dark Sky Preserve 2021 stargazing schedule.
 During the nights on the schedule, the park, 15122 Monkey Run Street, Vandalia, will be open late to allow stargazers to view the night sky.

 “After the success we had last year, we knew we wanted to bring back viewing nights at the park this year,” said Robert Parrish, Cass County Parks Board member and Dark-Sky advocate.

 The nighttime viewing schedule is a component of the ongoing educational programming Dr. T.K.
-Lawless Park is putting on as a part of its designation as an International Dark Sky Park — and later, a Michigan Dark Sky Preserve.
-The Cass County park achieved the designation last year from the International Dark-Sky Association is the leading organization combating light pollution and the excessive use of artificial light worldwide.
+Lawless Park is putting on as a part of its designation as an International Dark Sky Park and Michigan Dark Sky Preserve.
+The Cass County park achieved the designation last year from the International Dark-Sky Association, the leading organization combating light pollution and the excessive use of artificial light worldwide.
 To keep the title, Dr. T.K.
 Lawless Park must continue to have Dark-Sky friendly lighting, advocate for the night sky’s protection, have appropriate light readings and more.

 “It has been wonderful to see so many people embrace [the Dark Sky Park],” Parrish said.